Recursive Importance Sketching for Rank Constrained Least Squares: Algorithms and High-order Convergence: Recursive Importance Sketching for Rank Constrained Least Squares

 In each iteration $t=1,2,\ldots$, RISRO includes three steps. \begin{itemize} \item[Step 1] We sketch each $\A_i$ ($i = 1,\ldots, n$) onto the subspace spanned by $[\U^t\otimes\V^t, \U_{\perp}^t\otimes\V^t, \U^t\otimes\V_{\perp}^t]$, where $\U^t$ and $\V^t$ span the column and row subspaces of $\X^t$, respectively.
 This yields the sketched importance covariates $\U^{t\top} \A_i \V^t, \U^{t\top}_\perp \A_i \V^t, \U^{t\top} \A_i \V^t_\perp$.
 See Figure \ref{fig: sketching illutstration} left panel for an illustration of the sketching scheme of RISRO.
 Then we construct the covariates maps $\cA_B: \bbR^{r \times r} \to \bbR^n$, $\cA_{D_1}: \bbR^{(p_1 - r)\times r} \to \bbR^n$ and $\cA_{D_2}: \bbR^{r \times (p_2 -r)} \to \bbR^n$: for matrix ``$\cdot$", let

-\item[Step 2] We solve a dimension reduced least squares problem \eqref{eq: alg2 least square} where the number of parameters is reduced to $(p_1 + p_2 -r)r$ while the sample size remains $n$. \item[Step 3] We update the sketching matrices $\U^{t+1}, \V^{t+1}$ and $\X^{t+1}$ in Steps~ \ref{alg:RISRO:st6} and \ref{alg:RISRO:st7}.
-By construction, $\U^{t+1}, \V^{t+1}$ possess both the column and row spans of $\X^{t+1}$. \end{itemize}
+\item[Step 2] We solve a dimension reduced least squares problem \eqref{eq: alg2 least square} (provided in the box of Algorithm \ref{alg: recursive IS alg 2}) where the number of parameters is reduced to $(p_1 + p_2 -r)r$ while the sample size remains $n$. \item[Step 3] We update the sketching matrices $\U^{t+1}, \V^{t+1}$ and $\X^{t+1}$ in Steps~ \ref{alg:RISRO:st6} and \ref{alg:RISRO:st7}.
+By construction, $\U^{t+1}, \V^{t+1}$ contain both the column and row spans of $\X^{t+1}$. \end{itemize}

 We give a high-level explanation of RISRO through a decomposition of $\y_i$.
 Suppose $\y_i = \langle \A_i, \widebar{\X} \rangle + \widebar{\bepsilon}_i$ where $\widebar{\X}$ is a rank $r$ target matrix with singular value decomposition $\widebar{\U}\widebar{\bSigma} \widebar{\V}^\top$ with $\widebar \U \in \bbO_{p_1, r}$, $\widebar \bSigma \in \bbR^{r\times r}$ and $\widebar \V \in \bbO_{p_2,r}$.
 Then